w-pay/sdk-wpay-openapi-android/README.md

 #### Open API implementation

-The SDK can be used with an implementation of the `VillageApiRepository` that uses the [Open API generator](https://openapi-generator.tech/) to provide an API Client with DTOs representing the data structures of the API.
+The SDK can be used with an implementation of the `VillageCustomerApiRepository` and `VillageMerchantApiRepository` that uses the [Open API generator](https://openapi-generator.tech/) to provide an API Client with DTOs representing the data structures of the API.
 The SDK can be configured to use different libraries that the Open API generator supports to again make it easier to embed into an existing project with existing technology choices.